wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 None

 == Changelog ==

+= 3.1 =
+- Added a new feature that will allow you to add a captcha to the lost password form (useful if you are allowing user registration on your site).
+- Added ability to specify a system log file in the "Host System Logs" tab of the "File System Security" menu
+- Fixed a tab link bug.
+One link was going to the wrong menu tab.
+- Updated the POT file of the plugin.

 = 3.0 =
 - Added a new feature which allows you to add captcha to the Wordpress user registration page.